 - I will use the Internet for educational purposes, research, or career development. - I understand that I do not own any material I may create or post on the Internet at school.
 Any information I create, transmit, or store may be inspected by an authorized GCS staff person for any reason without my permission or knowledge. - Anything that I do on the Internet while at school may be monitored by a teacher or other staff member. - I understand that access to technology and connectivity are essential to the process of teaching and learning, which includes both face-to-face or virtual learning environments.
-This agreement acknowledges my understanding of the rules and consequences as outlined in the Student Handbook and GCS Code of Student Conduct. - If I do not follow the Digital Citizenship Rules or if I engage in any of the Unacceptable Uses, I may lose Internet access at school and my computer may be taken away from me.
+This agreement acknowledges my understanding of the rules and consequences as outlined in the Student Handbook and GCS Code of Student Conduct. - If I do not follow the Digital Citizenship Rules or if I engage in any of the Unacceptable Uses, I may lose Internet access at school, my computer may be taken away from me and my access to GCS devices may be revoked.
 There may also be disciplinary actions taken against me under the GCS Code of Student Conduct, which could include a suspension or expulsion from school.
-I may also be violating the laws of North Carolina or of the United States - I will pack, transport, and store the device safely.
+I may also be violating the laws of North Carolina or of the United States. - · I will pack, transport, and store the device safely. - I will report to the school any damage, loss or theft as soon as reasonably possible.

-• possible.

 I HAVE READ ALL THE INFORMATION WRITTEN ABOVE AND UNDERSTAND IT.
 I AGREE TO FOLLOW ALL GCS STUDENT INTERNET USE POLICIES.

-I AGREE TO FOLLOW ALL THE RULES FOR USING COMPUTERS AND THE INTERNET AT SCHOOL AND HOME.
+I AGREE TO FOLLOW ALL THE RULES FOR USING COMPUTERS, DEVICES, AND NETWORKS AT SCHOOL AND AT HOME.

-UDENTS/PARENTS MUST COMPLETE THE FOLLOWING ORMATION:
+DENTS/PARENTS MUST COMPLETE THE FOLLOWING RMATION:

-Stud dent's Full Name (printed):
+STUD ENT'S FULL NAME (PRINTED):

+LAST:

-Last :
+FIRST :

-Firs t:

-Stud dent Signature:

-Date 3:

-Stud dent ID#
+STUD ENT SIGNATURE:

+DATE:

+ENT ID#: